Reading Fundamentals #1:

 Level of Application

 This course is designed to be an informational course with application to educational settings.
-The curriculum suggestions and teaching strategies explained here were designed to be used for the teaching and remediation of students in kindergarten through sixth grade and an age range from approximately five years to twelve years of age.
+The curriculum suggestions and teaching strategies explained here were designed to be used for the teaching and remediation of students in kindergarten through twelfth grade.
 Some alterations may be needed if working with specific populations such as gifted, ESL, or special education.

 1. Describe what is meant by critical thinking.